Feminism, ‘Weird’ Essentialism and 156

 Morton’s ‘Queer Ecology’ deconstructs the concept of nature as being an artificial perceptual construct that inevitably creates an artificial relationship with the planetary biosphere.
 In tandem with anti-essentialist feminist theory, he dissolves the gender barrier and hierarchical privilege given to binary relationships of male/female and heterosexuality and takes this further by considering the many forms of sexuality that are displayed in the natural world.
 Morton affirms the symbiotic nature of all life forms both organic and non-organic, affirming that ‘At the DNA level, the biosphere is permeable and boundary-less:’ and further that ‘life-forms constitute a mesh, a nontotalizable, open-ended concatenation of interrelations that blur and confound boundaries at practically any level: between species, between the living and the nonliving,’

 Morton successfully navigates and unites many aspects of the essentialist/anti-essentialist schism within his paradoxical loop of ‘weird essentialism’, also affirming that the boundaryless ‘mesh’ would also have no dynamic structure without the individual integrity of the life forms that hold it together, but what is the nature of this integrity?
 Do we as individual life forms reduce down to nothing?
 Here we arrive back to the inherent contradiction of being, do we exist or not?
-Open-ended mesh that we are, we are not simultaneously life forms with an individual psycho-physical integrity that develops over time?
+Open-ended mesh that we are, are we not simultaneously life forms with an individual psycho-physical integrity that develops over time?
 So, even if we remain suspended in the paradoxical loop of ‘queer essentialism’.
 I must here also invoke Morton’s speculation on mysticism’s ‘reserves of unthought zones of materiality’ and suggest that magical sexuality provides mechanisms for such unthought zones to manifest and break down barriers between human and non-human sentience and that by limiting the potential any given physical life form by denying its unique bio-essence and individuality within the boundaryless mesh the whole biosphere is diminished.
 This applies to women but also equally to all humans and non-human entities.

 HIEROS GAMOS 156